A person thinking, sat on the sofa.

 About methylphenidate

-This means that the pharmacy must store the tablets extra securely by locking them in a cupboard.
-The doctor must also write extra things on the prescription, like the total amount needed in words and figures to make it harder for a genuine prescription to be altered.
+• The doctor must write extra information on the prescription, like the total amount needed in words and figures to make it harder for a genuine prescription to be altered.

-A prescription for methylphenidate must be dispensed by the pharmacy within 28 days of the prescription being written (you can keep most other prescriptions for six months).
+• A prescription for methylphenidate must be dispensed by the pharmacy and collected within 28 days of the prescription being written.
+Other prescriptions for medication that isn’t a controlled drug are valid for up to six months.

 Methylphenidate and everyday life